Tricep Tendonitis: Symptoms, Treatments, and Prevention

 Effective tricep tendonitis treatment focuses on reducing inflammation, managing pain, and promoting healing.
 Common treatment options include:

-• Ice: Applying ice packs to the affected area can help reduce swelling and pain.
+Applying ice to the affected area for 15–20 minutes, 3–4 times per day, can help reduce inflammation and pain.

-• Corticosteroid injections: In severe cases, corticosteroid injections may be used to reduce inflammation and pain.
-However, these should be used sparingly due to potential side effects.
+In severe cases, corticosteroid injections may be used to reduce pain and inflammation, but they should be used cautiously as they can weaken tendons over time.

 Prevention